652 Chesnaught

 PvP Moveset Explanation

-Vine Whip or Smack Down + Superpower and Energy Ball
+Vine Whip or Smack Down + Superpower and Frenzy Plant*

 Vine Whip is generally recommended for its significantly faster energy generation, as well as benefiting from STAB.
 Smack Down gives up faster energy gains for strong Rock-type damage, though it doesn't get STAB.
 Low Kick is a poor move.

 Superpower is a very strong move in PvP, offering very high damage for its low energy cost, but is risky to use with its self-debuff.
-Energy Ball costs a moderately high amount of energy, but benefits from STAB to offer consistent damage.
+Frenzy Plant is an insanely powerful attack, offering consistent high STAB damage at a fairly low cost.
+Energy Ball is a far inferior move in comparison.
 Gyro Ball requires more energy, lacks STAB, and its coverage isn't as useful.
 Solar Beam demands the most amount of energy, making it undesirable to use.

 PvP Rating Explanation